Broderdanill/hlx-html2pdf/README.md

 # Run container
 podman run -e LOG_LEVEL=DEBUG -p 8080:8080 hlx-html2pdf

-> [!TIP]
-> Test the container with command:
+# Test container
-> curl -X POST http://localhost:8080/generate-pdf -H "Content-Type: application/json" -d '{"html": "YOUR HTML-CODE AS STRING"}'
+curl -X POST http://localhost:8080/generate-pdf -H "Content-Type: application/json" -d '{"html": "YOUR HTML-CODE AS STRING"}'

+# Kubernetes deployment
+You can use the yaml's in folder "deployment" as a template in your environment